Lehks/mercury/README.md

 It is not possible to have multi inheritance.
 This means, that a table can only inherit from a single partial table.

+#### Partial Tables In Different Databases

+Partial tables are defined on global level.
+However, each database will have its own class for the partial table.
+This means, that tables in different databases that extend the same partial table will still be incompatible and not share a parent class.

 ### Multiple Databases

 So far, each example only consisted of a single database.
 It is however possible for multiple databases to exist.
 These can simply be added to the `databases` object like this: